aquasecurity/trivy-plugin-index/README.md

 # trivy-plugin-index

-This repository is the centralized plugin index for [Trivy][trivy-site], inspired by [krew-index].
+This repository is the centralized plugin index for [Trivy][trivy-site], inspired by [krew-index][krew-index].
 It is meant to be useful only for plugin developers.

-- **If you are a Trivy user:** You can find the list of kubectl plugins at the [Trivy plugin website][trivy-plugin-site].
+- **If you are a Trivy user:** You can find the list of Trivy plugins at the [Trivy plugin website][trivy-plugin-site].

 - **If you are a Trivy plugin developer:** Read the [Developer Guide][dev-guide] to learn how to package and publish a plugin in this repository.